-Contrary to the requirements of OMB Circular A-122, Legal Aid did not maintain adequate time records to support salary and benefit costs charged to the grant, nor did they maintain adequate documentation to support the cost allocation method it used to charge indirect costs to the grant.
-In addition, we identified a number of ineligible lobbying expenditures were charged to the grant.
-This occurred because the grantee simply did not have a full understanding of the requirements under the grant and related Federal Regulations.
-As a result, Legal Aid charged the grant \$90,904 in unsupported salaries and benefits, \$22,676 in unsupported allocated indirect costs, and another \$3,198 in ineligible expenditures, which included computers, entertainment and lobbying activities.
-However, we could not determine the complete amount of lobbying activities due to the lack of adequate time records.
-When asked why the grantee did not follow OMB Circular A-122, the Controller stated because they followed OMB Circular A-133, Audits of States, Local

-Governments, and Non-Profit Organizations, they were not required to maintain a cost allocation plan, as noted in OMB Circular A-122.
+Legal Aid assisted ineligible projects, did not maintain adequate time records to support salary and benefit costs charged to the grant, and did not maintain adequate documentation, as was required under OMB Circular A-122, to support the cost allocation method it used to charge indirect costs to the grant.
+In addition, we identified a number of ineligible lobbying expenditures charged to the grant.
+This occurred because the grantee simply did not have a full understanding of requirements under the grant and related Federal Regulations.
+As a result, Legal Aid charged against the grant \$107,834 in unsupported salaries and benefits, \$51,121 in unsupported allocated indirect costs, and \$1,044 ineligible lobbying expenditures.
+However, we could not determine the complete amount of lobbying activities because Legal Aid did not maintain adequate time records for its staff.
+When asked why the grantee did not follow OMB A-122, the Controller stated because they followed OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, they were not required to maintain a cost allocation plan, as noted in OMB Circular A-122.
 We could not determine how the Controller came to this incorrect conclusion.